NFC South

-The National Football Conference – Southern Division or NFC South is one of the four divisions of the National Football Conference (NFC) in the National Football League (NFL).
+The NFC South is one of the four divisions of the National Football Conference (NFC) in the National Football League (NFL).
 It was created before the 2002 NFL season when the league realigned divisions after expanding to 32 teams.
-The NFC South currently has four member clubs: the Atlanta Falcons, Carolina Panthers, New Orleans Saints, and Tampa Bay Buccaneers.
+Since its creation, the division has had the same four members: the Atlanta Falcons, Carolina Panthers, New Orleans Saints, and Tampa Bay Buccaneers.